Loading [MathJax]/jax/element/mml/optable/BasicLatin.js

 Answers will vary.

-For the following exercises, use a graphing calculator to determine the limit to 5 decimal places as x
+For the following exercises, use a graphing calculator to determine the limit to 5 decimal places asx

 approaches 0.